-Remediate failing grades from the previous end of term, miss one (1) activity or (1) one game, and the student must be passing all current classes and not be on citizenship probation.
+Remediate failing grades from the previous end of term, and the student must be passing all current classes and not be on citizenship probation.

 It is recommended that students utilize after school homework classes and structured lunch to get help with their grades.